Food Quality & Sourcing

 The safety and quality of our food is our top priority and we are constantly innovating to ensure we meet and exceed our customers’ expectations.
 We integrate food safety into every aspect of our operations, including food sourcing, menu development, packaging, distribution and logistics, and the daily running of our restaurants.

 We know how important delicious food is in bringing families together, to share moments and create lasting memories.
 Parents are looking for menu choices that they can feel good about feeding their kids, and that’s why we’re focused on evolving the Happy Meal and making balanced meals more accessible to families around the globe.
-Across our 20 major markets*, half all beverages sold in Happy Meals were water, milk or juice in 2019, and over 2.5 billion Happy Meal items sold since 2018 contained fruit, vegetable, low fat dairy, water, lean protein or whole grains.
+Across our 20 major markets* half of all beverages sold in Happy Meals were water, milk or juice in 2019, and over 2.5 billion Happy Meal items sold since 2018 contained fruit, vegetable, low-fat dairy, water, lean protein or whole grains.

 *U.S., Canada, Brazil, Argentina, U.K., France, Germany, Austria, Spain, Netherlands, Italy, Poland, Sweden, Switzerland, Russia, Hong Kong, China, Japan, Taiwan, Australia.